Fernando-A-Rocha/mta-add-models/README.md

 ## What changed? ⚠️

-**This version (v5) provides no backwards compatibility with previous versions (v3, v4)!**
+**This version (v5) provides no guarantee that your code made for previous versions (v3, v4) will still work, but don't worry, the main concept hasn't changed.**

-However, it is easy to migrate from v4 (not from v3) to v5.
-The models folder structure remained the same, but the scripts have changed.
+It is easy to migrate from v4 (not from v3) to v5.
+The **models folder structure remains the same**, but the scripts have changed.

 This resource no longer uses and relies on the **MTA Element Data system** to sync the models to all clients!
 This major change was made to **improve performance** and control the sync of models more efficiently.